 It Ain’t Half Hot Mum (1974-81)

 It Aint Half Hot Mum – End Credits, DavidCroftcouk

-This comedy’s ending credits remembered primarily for Davies bellowing “Shut Up”.
+This comedy’s ending credits were remembered primarily for Davies bellowing “Shut Up”.
 This series set at the end of World War II had Davies in a commanding role.
 This role as Battery Sergeant Major Williams – complete with an almost villainous moustache – in charge of a motley group of soldiers.
-The soldiers members of the Royal Artillery concert party, based in India.
+The soldiers were members of the Royal Artillery concert party, based in India.

 Williams a bigoted man who not happy with his post believing he should work with real soldiers.
 With for this role written for Leonard Rossiter, then rewritten Davies as a Welsh accented Sergeant Major.
 This comedy is very much in tune with the times it set in.
-As this sergeant major – reportedly based on the men Davies met during his National Service – often thinking his men are carrying out duties that are no worthy for a man to do and believing in the then British Empire.
+This sergeant major – reportedly based on the men Davies met during his National Service – often thinking his men are carrying out duties that are no worthy for a man to do and believing in the then British Empire.
 This character also famous for catchphrases, “Oh dear, how sad, never mind!” and “lovely boys”.

 Never the Twain (1981-91)

 ‘Never The Twain’ Opening Titles 1983, David Hayden